vokseverk/project-template/README.md

-# Project Template 2025
+# Project Template 2026

-This is our project setup for a website with a separate frontend repository.
+This is the project setup for a website with a separate frontend repository.

 ## Using the template